HeldanX/TrudyBot/README.md

 - /restart: Start the server restart countdown.
 - /startrain: Start rain on the server.
 - /stoprain: Stop rain on the server.
+- /thunder <player>: Summon a thunderstorm around a player
 - /stopweather: Stop weather on the server until next restart.
-- /message <testo>: Send a custom message to the server.
+- /message <text>: Send a custom message to the server.
-- /tpa <primo> <secondo>: Teleport a player to another player.
+- /tpa <first> <second>: Teleport a player to another player.
+- /tpacoordinates <coordinates> : Teleport to coordinates.
+Use /teleportto x,y,z.
+Example /teleportto 10000,11000,0

 ## Installation